 Make-up artists can mould facial features, scars, and more with Sculpt Gel and it sticks to mobile areas of the body like the mouth and neck – so actors' appearances are altered without restricting movement.

-For larger pieces, liquid latex is frequently used.
-A life cast of the actor is taken before a mould is created and the latex poured into the mould.
+For larger pieces, foam latex or silicone rubber is frequently used.
+A life cast of the actor is taken and the sculpture is created before a mould is taken and the silicone or latex poured into the mould.
 This is popular for creating masks or body pieces like in Planet of the Apes.

 Neill and his team of experts from Gorton Studio will be delivering the 3-week Prosthetics Course here at The Iver Make-up Academy.